putyourlightson/craft-blitz-shell/README.md

 The Shell Deployer allows the [Blitz](https://putyourlightson.com/plugins/blitz) plugin for [Craft CMS](https://craftcms.com/) to deploy cached files to remote locations using shell commands.

+## License

+This plugin is licensed for free under the attached License terms.

+## Requirements

+Blitz 3.0.2 or later and PHP 7.1.3 or later.

 ## Usage

 Install the deployer using composer.